nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 Examples:

 * `setWindow 14` would make Tinner remind you of all upcoming reminders from up to two weeks prior to the associated role's reminder date.

+:information_source: Changes to the reminder window can be observed after restarting Tinner.

 [Back to Table of Contents](#toc)